zmustafa/KafkaToLogAnalytics/README.md

     "LogAnalyticsWorkspaceId": "%% log analytics workspace id, usually a guid", "LogAnalyticsSharedKey": "%% log analytics shared key, usually a base64 long string", "LogAnalyticsTableName": "%% custom table that will be created to store messages coming from kafka"

+In order to adjust the frequency of ingestion, these two settings can be adjusted in the host.json

+      "maxBatchSize": 256,
+      "SubscriberIntervalInSeconds": 30,